 What does an Amish teenager's life look like?
 Let's dive into some Amish teenage financial responsibilities, plus how their parents help them manage money.

 As some of you may know, my father is a full-time Amish taxi driver in Lancaster County, PA*.

-One of my father’s main employers is a man named Leroy.
+One of my father’s main employers is an Amish man named Leroy.
 Leroy owns a construction company and hires my father to drive him around to his in-state and out-of-state construction sites once a week to check up on his crews.

 On my past trip home I was lucky enough to be invited to tag along on one of their weekly business routes.
 Not only was I lucky enough to be invited, but Leroy was more than happy to answer some of my financial questions about the Amish.

 Over the course of six hours we traveled on dirt roads and highways, through Amish country and into commercial zones, and also shared a lunch together at a diner my father and Leroy both enjoy.

 I learned some awesome Amish money saving tips, not to mention, got a glimpse into Amish teenage life.

 I also got the chance to entertain some rumors about working Amish kids and Amish teenagers I had heard many years ago, as well as further debunk Discovery Channel’s Amish Mafia show (does anyone really think that show is real?).

 How Do Amish Make Money — What Do Amish Kids Do When they Want to Get a Job?